vuetifyjs/vuetify/packages/docs-next/src/pages/en/getting-started/quick-start.md

 vue ui
 ```

-This will start the Vue User Interface and open a [new window](?) in your browser.
+This will start the Vue User Interface and open a new window in your browser.
 On the left side of your screen, click on **Plugins**.
-Once navigated, search for Vuetify in the input field.
+Once there, search for Vuetify in the input field and install the plugin.

 ![Install Vuetify Plugin](https://cdn.vuetifyjs.com/images/quick-start/vue_ui.png "Vue UI Vuetify Plugin")